-August - An Idea for Every Day - Week 3
+August Week 3 | An Idea for Every Day

 Welcome, leaders, to Wolfe Stew.
 We are SO glad you’re here.

-Since the last post, we have been stewing on activities for you to use with your preschool to sixth grade learners for every day of August’s third (yikes) week.
+Since the last post, we have been stewing on activities for you to use with your preschool to sixth grade learners for every day of August’s third (Yikes!) week.
 We chose daily holidays and paired them with learning ideas from around the ‘net in an effort to bring engagement into your learning day.
 Check out the chosen holidays along with a brief description of practiced skills for the week spanning August 16th to 22nd.
 (Click the link to go directly to the described day.)

-- Mail Order Catalog Day (8.18.20) Research Skills, Writing (opinion and persuasive)
+- Mail Order Catalog Day (August 18th Annually) - Research Skills, Writing (opinion and persuasive)

-- Potato Day (8.19.20) Science (plants, culinary, energy); Art (carving & printmaking); Physical Education (throwing and catching, aim, speed)
+- Potato Day (August 19th Annually) - Science (plants, culinary, energy); Art (carving & printmaking); Physical Education (throwing and catching, aim, speed)

-- Mosquito Day (8.20.20) Reading (folktales); STEM (insects, problem-solving, engineering solutions)
+- Mosquito Day (August 20th Annually) - Reading (folktales); STEM (insects, problem-solving, engineering solutions)

-- Poet’s Day (8.21.20) Reading (poetry); Speaking and Listening (recitation); History (changes in poetry across time, notable poets)
+- Poet’s Day (August 21st Annually) - Reading (poetry); Speaking and Listening (recitation); History (changes in poetry across time, notable poets)

-- Eat a Peach Day (8.22.20) Types and eating suggestions
+- Eat a Peach Day (August 22nd Annually) - Types and eating suggestions

 Good list, right?
 And, I think we’ve stewed on some pretty good ideas for you.
-Look at all the ways we’re plating them up for you:
+Look at all the ways we’re plating them for you:

-- August Calendar – Ideas at a glance with clickable links for you advanced planners.
+- August Calendars (2020, 2021, 2022) – Ideas at a glance with clickable links for you advanced planners.

 - Weekly Blog - You’re reading it now. 😊